 Traveling to eat has become a way of life for the new generations.
 Millennials -according to the Food Institute- are spending 44% of their annual budget on gastronomic experiences, the vast majority of them when traveling outside of their home country.
 This is a massive contrast to the previous generation (Baby Boomers), which was more conservative in its financial decisions, and its higher consumption was focused on material luxuries.
 The World Food Tourism Association (WFTA) revealed that more than 50% of Millennials are considered culinary tourists compared to 40% of Baby Boomers.

-Gastronomic tourism is so much more than simply eating out or posting photos on social networks.
-In a survey carried out by Top Deck Travel in 2016, it turned out that for these up and coming generations tasting the local gastronomy of the country helps them understand their culture, makes them part of the history and creates a sense of community.
+Gastronomic tourism is so much more than merely eating out or posting photos on social networks.
+In a survey carried out by Top Deck Travel in 2016, it turned out that for these up and coming generations tasting the local gastronomy of the country helps them understand their culture, makes them part of the history, and creates a sense of community.
 Culinary experiences have become the priority of this demographic of travelers, and eating happens to be much more important than partying or shopping.

 For a lot of countries, gastronomy is the door to the World.